edgedb/edgedb/docs/intro/cli.rst

   Options:
     <list of options>

-  Connection Options (edgedb --help-connect to see full list):
+  Connection Options (gel --help-connect to see full list):
     <list of connection options>

   Cloud Connection Options: